Trendyol/kediatR/README.md

 ## Usage with Koin

 Simply inject kediatr as a singleton dependency with any module and inject handler instances.
+KediatrKoin.getCommandBus() must be in  the same module with at least one Handler to get correct package name for reflection.
+Please note that this is an experimental release and reflection strategy with koin is a little wonky.
+Please open a pull request if you think there is a better implementation.

 ```kotlin
 val kediatrModule = module {